cosmosgame/save-the-world/content/posts/snippets.md

 ## My waking up

 I want people to end up where I am.
 How did I get to this point?
 I found a number of wise schools to guide me.
 I was asked to seriously commit to a rich, deeply fulfilling life.
 And I did.
 I now awaken each morning to joy.
 Then I was taught to find something bigger than myself, and then finally I woke up to what I am called to do.
 This is a powerful path to walk.
 Please walk with me.

+## Mindfulness from truth

+So all of these schools are working to get people to their deeper Truth.
+Get them past whatever is blocking them from getting there.
+Without ever explicitly mentioning it they also are teaching people to get into the habit of always checking inside for their Truth.
+To get in the habit of paying attention to what is going on inside.
+Encouraging them to take frequent pauses to check in with themselves.
+There is a name for this practice -- it is call mindfulness.
+Let's talk about that next.